- Last updated:

 A partnership with the community

 The Maroochy Regional Bushland Botanic Garden is one of council's ongoing community projects.
-Council staff work closely with the Friends of the Maroochy Regional Bushland Botanic Gardens Inc. to achieve the many objectives outlined in the gardens master plan.
+Council staff work closely with the Friends of the Maroochy Regional Bushland Botanic Gardens Inc. to achieve the many objectives outlined in the garden’s management plan.

 By successfully applying for grants, and attracting donations, fundraising and the involvement of other community organisations, the Friends have funded the traffic bridge, toilet block, major planting, landscaping, picnic tables, seating, rock pool, lawns, sculptures, shelters and water features.